maker-or/nnothing/POSTHOG_SETUP.md

    - Check for console errors

 3. **User identification not working**
-   - Ensure user is authenticated with Convex
+   - Ensure user is authenticated with Convex (`isAuthenticated` is true)
-   - Check that `convex/users.ts` query is working
+   - Check that user data is available via `usePostHogUser` hook
-   - Verify user data is being fetched correctly
+   - Verify `convex/users.ts` query is working correctly
+   - Ensure Clerk identity is properly passed to Convex

 4. **TypeScript errors**
-   - Make sure all PostHog dependencies are installed
+   - Make sure all PostHog and Convex dependencies are installed
    - Check that `usePostHogUser` hook is imported correctly
+   - Verify Convex hooks are imported from `convex/react`

 ### Debug Checklist

 - [ ] PostHog key is set in environment variables
 - [ ] User can access `/debug-posthog` page
 - [ ] Network requests to `/ingest/` are successful
-- [ ] User authentication with Convex is working
+- [ ] User authentication with Convex is working (`isAuthenticated` is true)
+- [ ] User data is available via `usePostHogUser` hook
 - [ ] Events appear in PostHog dashboard
 - [ ] User identification is working in PostHog "Persons" tab